 The Healthcare Quality and Hospitalist Track is designed for residents interested in a career as a hospital-based specialist as well as those who plan fellowship training (particularly fellowships with a strong inpatient focus).
 It offers residents the opportunity to train in key areas vital to a career in Hospital Medicine and to acquire core knowledge, skills and attitudes.

-Hospital Medicine Track Didactics
+Hospital Medicine Elective

-Through mentorship with an academic hospitalist, participants will explore the rapidly growing field of hospital medicine, develop an area of interest for research, and learn how the practice of the full-time hospitalist is different from that of the traditional internist.
+Goal: The Hospital Medicine Elective provides exposure and insight into the “reality” of a hospitalist and learn how the practice of the full-time hospitalist is different from that of the traditional internist.